-Falkenberg is a Pulitzer Prize finalist in Feature Photography, and a recipient of the Robert F. Kennedy Journalism Award for Domestic Photography.
+In addition to being Pulitzer Prize finalist in Feature Photography, she is a recipient of the Robert F. Kennedy Journalism Award for Domestic Photography.
 She has twice been named Multimedia Photographer of the Year by Pictures of the Year International (POYi), and the National Press Photographers Association (NPPA), and two of her short films have been named Official Honorees in the Webby Awards.

 When not working, she can be found surfing, fly-fishing, working in her vegetable garden, or painting.